2020 Los Angeles Rams season: Week 5: at Washington Football Team

 Aaron Donald tied a career high with four sacks and the Rams defense collected a season-high eight sacks while holding host Washington to just 108 total yards - the fewest of any team in any game all season - as Los Angeles completed a season sweep of NFC East opponents.
 Donald vaulted himself into the league lead in sacks, and also forced a fumble as he was named NFC Defensive Player of the Week for the seventh time in his career.
 Linebacker Troy Reeder added three sacks while cornerbacks Jalen Ramsey, Darious Williams, and Troy Hill limited Washington's wide receivers to just five receptions for 29 yards.
 Offensively, quarterback Jared Goff completed 21 of 30 passes for 309 yards and two touchdowns, while also running for another.
 Running back Darrell Henderson ran for one touchdown and caught another, while rookie Cam Akers led Los Angeles with 61 yards on nine carries in his first action after suffering a rib injury in Week 2.
-Rams head coach Sean McVay earned his first victory over Washington in what was his first return to FedExField in 4 years.
-McVay previously served as an assistant coach for the then-Washington Redskins from 2010–2016 under head coaches Mike Shanahan and Jay Gruden.
+Rams head coach Sean McVay earned his first victory over Washington in what was his first return to FedExField since taking L.A.'s head coaching job four years earlier.
+McVay previously served as an assistant coach for the then-Washington Redskins from 2010 to 2016 under head coaches Mike Shanahan and Jay Gruden.
 In 2017, the then-Redskins had dealt McVay his first loss as a head coach.
 For the third time in McVay's head coaching tenure, the Rams completed a season sweep of another NFL division, having swept opponents from the AFC South in 2017 and the AFC West in 2018 (Los Angeles also won all six games versus NFC West opponents in 2018).
 The victory also spoiled the return of Washington quarterback Alex Smith, who entered the game in the second quarter to play in an NFL game for the first time since suffering a catastrophic leg injury two years earlier.